- Why complete background checks?

 Information sources might be the courthouse, previous employers, educational institutions, etc. The applicant will need to contact the information source to correct the error before the employer reinvestigates. back to top

 - Are there ways to reduce the risk of background check errors?

 Yes.
 Employers can reduce the risk of errors in their background checks by following these simple steps:

 1. Select a reputable background check company.

-The applicant should have the opportunity to review and challenge the report if there are any perceived errors in the report. back to top
+The applicant should have the opportunity to review and challenge the report if there are any perceived errors. back to top

 - How long do most background checks take?

 A standard background check will depend on the research that goes into the profile report.
 Most profiles take between one hour and three days to complete.
-The time frame will depend on the research completed on the candidate. back to top
+The timeframe will depend on the research completed on the candidate. back to top